 The jet stream can also change the strength of an area of low pressure.
 It acts a bit like a vacuum cleaner, sucking air out of the top and causing it to become more intense, lowering the pressure system.
 The lower the pressure within a system, generally the stronger the wind, and more stormy the result.

 On the other hand, a slower, more buckled jet stream can cause areas of higher pressure to take charge, which typically brings less stormy weather, light winds and dry skies.

 What causes the jet stream?

-Earth is split into two hemispheres, and air is constantly moving around to spread heat and energy from the Equator to the poles.
-Three large groups, or cells, in each hemisphere help circulate this air within the lowest part of the atmosphere, the troposphere.
-The jet stream therefore exists largely because of a difference of heat, which in the northern hemisphere means cold air on the northern side of the jet stream and warm air to the south.
+Earth is split into two hemispheres, and air is constantly moving around to spread heat and energy from the equator to the poles.
+Three large groups, or cells, in each hemisphere help to circulate this air within the lowest part of the atmosphere, the troposphere.
+Therefore, the jet stream exists largely because of a difference in heat, which in the northern hemisphere means cold air on the northern side of the jet stream and warm air to the south.

 How does the jet stream affect flights?

-Met Office forecasters work in one of only two centres in the world that produce weather charts for global aviation, detailing the location, height and strength of forecast jet streams and the turbulence associated with them.
+Met Office meteorologists work in one of only two centres in the world that produce weather charts for global aviation.
+They detail the location, height and strength of forecast jet streams and the turbulence associated with them.